okta/odyssey/packages/docs/components/infobox.md

 <Description>

 This component may be present on load or triggered by different types of events, but they are not transient or dismissable.
-These messages are best used when additional in-page context is required.

 </Description>